New Brighton, Merseyside: Football

 New Brighton Tower F.C. were an association football League club based in New Brighton which was disbanded in 1901.
 Like Liverpool, Chelsea and Thames, New Brighton Tower were formed to play at an already-built stadium, the Tower Athletic Ground, with a capacity of 80,000.
 The owners of the New Brighton Tower, a seaside attraction built to rival the Blackpool Tower, recognised a need to ensure winter profits, and had built a stadium adjacent to the tower.
 The football club was formed in 1896 to provide the entertainment, and joined the Lancashire League at the start of the 1897–98 season.
 After finishing as champions in their first season, the club were elected to the Second Division of the Football League when the League was expanded by four clubs.
 The team were very poorly supported, often averaging gates of 1,000.

 The club signed a number of new players, including some who had played international football, and was reasonably successful, finishing 5th (out of 18) in its first season, and 4th in their third season.
 However, the cost of maintaining a professional football club became too high for the Tower's owners, and the club was disbanded in the summer of 1901, and replaced in the League by Doncaster Rovers.

 In 1921, a new club was formed, New Brighton A.F.C., who would also play in the Football League from 1923 until 1951.
-New Brighton is one of the smallest settlements ever to have a Football League club, although it generally classed as part of the town of Wallasey.